 Success in a placement is not possible without a network of people around the young person.
 In terms of post-care outcomes, the Indigenous Care Leavers in Victoria report observed that many Aboriginal and Torres Strait Islander young people, (and non-Indigenous young people) returned to family after care.

-For some, a return to reside with family after exiting care is due to limited accommodation options (Whyte, 2011).
+For some, a return to reside with family after exiting care is due to limited, sustainable accommodation options (Whyte, 2011).
 With this in mind, we must ensure our young people are connected to their family and community and have a strong sense of self—to ensure their safety needs are met when they exit care.

 ‘They go back to family in the end sometimes anyway, and yet there still hasn’t been that building of capacity for family for them to go back.
 It’s just remove them, artificial supports in place for 10 years, and then, ‘Oh crap, you’ve got nowhere to go’.
 Put them back into family and let them go.
 And that’s not going to work.’